Yuelioi/docs-v3/Ue/blueprint/zh/Rendering/Set Visible in Scene Capture Only.md

 ---
-display_name: Set Visible in Scene Capture Only
+title: Set Visible in Scene Capture Only
 order: 97
 ---
 ## Navigation